jwijffels/udpipe-spacy-comparison/README.md

 - Code was run on 25/01/2018.

 Below the output is reported from the CONLL17 evaluation scripts for the udpipe and spacy models.
+The most used results are the one from AligndAcc which indicates Gold accuracies which means that if we know the tokenisation, how good would the parts-of-speech tagging, morphological feature tagging and dependency parsing be.

 # French Sequioa